 Approximately 3 in 1,000 babies are born with permanent hearing loss, making hearing loss one of the most common birth defects in America.
-Left undetected, hearing impairments in infants can negatively impact speech and language acquisition, academic achievement, and social and emotional development.
-If detected, however, these negative impacts can be diminished and even eliminated through early intervention.
+Left undetected, hearing impairments in infants can impact speech and language acquisition, academic achievement, and social and emotional development.
+If a hearing impairment is detected then speech and language can be enhanced with early intervention.
 Hearing Screening is a simple way to know if your baby can hear, or if more testing is needed.
 All babies born in Alabama are screened for hearing loss at birth.